KieniL/kerberos_slackware/README.md

 # ToDo:
-* configure gssapi in postgres
-* addprincipal for postgres
+* use principal for ssh authentication

 with help from: https://subscription.packtpub.com/book/networking-and-servers/9781904811329/1/ch01lvl1sec09/installing-linux-pam